-1. Bullish and Bearish Gaps
+Bullish and Bearish Gaps

 This strategy is both bearish and bullish.
 The stock can gap up or down.
 Hence the danger that can occur if you guess wrong.

 It closed the day at a strong support level.
-There was no indication that the stock wouldn’t hit their earnings mark and bounce up off of support.
+There was no indication that the stock wouldn’t hit its earnings mark and bounce up off of support.
 Hence why playing the gap and go at earnings can be extremely risky.

 However, this play paid off.
-Price gapped down on earnings and anyone who’d shorted or played put options got rewarded.
+Price gapped down on earnings, and anyone who’d shorted or played put options got rewarded.

-2. Why the Gap and Go Is Risky at Earnings
+Why It Is Risky at Earnings